 Some FHA Debentures are callable by the U.S. Treasury and Housing and Urban Development.
 A notice of a proposed call is published in the Federal Register at least 90 days prior to the call date.
 Calls are usually made on an interest payment date, such as January 1 or July 1.

-The Bureau of the Public Debt processes certain FHA Debenture forms.
+The Bureau of the Fiscal Service processes certain FHA Debenture forms.
 These forms are used to set up new accounts, make account changes, and transfer the debentures.

 Forms should be returned to: